 Later, Ripley tries to blow up the ship – an act which traps her in even closer proximity with the alien.
 The film’s ending exactly replicates the earlier escape attempt, but on a smaller scale.
-Tthis ramps up the tension considerably, because now there is literally nowhere to run.
+This ramps up the tension considerably, because now there is literally nowhere to run.

 The alien android

-Inevitably, there comes a moment when the killer steps out from behind the mask and is revealed – compare also Hannibal Lecter taking off his ‘human skin mask’ at the end of The Silence of the Lambs.
+Inevitably, there comes a moment when the killer steps out from behind the mask and is revealed – compare also Hannibal Lecter taking off his human skin mask at the end of The Silence of the Lambs.

 In Alien, Ash likewise pretends to be ‘any other human’, a deception that allows him to kill undetected.
 However he’s not human … Ash is literally alien: hostile, a foreign body, having allegiance elsewhere.
 In a sense, the movie’s title refers to him just as much as the xenomorph.

 There’s a visual reminder of this mimicry in the film’s final scenes – when the alien hides in Ripley’s escape pod, and she can’t tell it apart from the craft’s pipes and machinery.
-It’s even repeated at the ending of Alien: Covenant, when we’re not sure which android is which.
-Again and again, the killers rely on mimicry.
+It’s even repeated at the end of Alien: Covenant, when we’re not sure which android is which.
+Again and again, killers rely on mimicry.